caituo27/caituo27.github.io/_posts/2023/09/2023-09-15-using-css-masks-to-solve-common-design-problems.md

 ## Using an SVG, `linear-gradient`, and `mask-image` to Irregular Shaped Edges

 Now we're going to move on to another common design concept, containers with an irregular edge of some sort.
 For this we'll need more than just a linear gradient, we'll also need an SVG.
-In this example, we're goint to use two SVGs that look like this.
+In this example, we're going to use two SVGs that look like this.

 <div>
 <img src="{{ '/assets/img/content/uploads/2023/09-15/irregular-edge-svg-examples.png' | relative_url }}" alt="CSS mask-image example fadeout at top and bottom of a scrolling container with two linear-gradients" width="1920" height="1080" style="width: 100%; height: auto;">